 Best Friends’ puppy mill initiatives

-Through Best Friends’ puppy mill initiatives, we are working to convince pet stores to offer pets for adoption instead of selling mill-bred pets, educate consumers about puppy mills, and create and lobby for humane legislation.
+Through Best Friends’ puppy mill initiatives, we are working to convince pet stores to offer homeless pets for adoption instead of selling mill-bred pets, educate consumers about puppy mills, and create and lobby for humane legislation.
 Together, we’re making an impact and saving lives.
 Join us and help bring about a time when every dog can feel safe, happy and loved.

 How to fight puppy mills